You are here:

 - 1 pair of shoes (closed in, dress type for court)

-Runners, skate shoes, thongs or similar will not be accepted.
-These must be purchased by the prisoner through the MRC Special Spend Request process.
+Informal footwear, such as runners and thongs, will not be accepted at the MRC.
+These items can be purchased by the prisoner through the MRC Special Spend Request process or via the MRC’s canteen.

 Refer to Property & money for details about how much money can be deposited for a prisoner and in what format.